craftcms/docs/docs/getting-started-tutorial/configure/resources.md

 <img src="../images/new-asset-volume.png" alt="Screenshot of the asset volume creation screen in Craft’s control panel" />
 </BrowserShot>

-We’ll create a local asset volume within the web root for blog post images:
+We’ll create a local asset volume within the web root, so our images are accessible from a web browser:

 1. In the control panel, navigate to <Journey path="Settings, Assets" />;
 1. Click **+ New volume**;